DeepWebDevelopers/discordjs-guide/README.md

 ### Want to support us?

-You can join our [Discord Server](https://discord.com/invite/NbqBQbaejS) for the lasted information about the docs and support on it.
+You can join our [Discord Server](https://discord.com/invite/NbqBQbaejS) for the lasted information about the docs and support on it!

 For more imformation [click here](https://deepwebdevelopers.github.io/discord-bot-guide/docs/home/doc2)